sciZer0/newdiscoveries/c/README.md

 The New Concept of Work (Mechanical Work) is:

-> ### Mechanical Work (Work) is the process when Organism, by its Hand applying a certain non-zero Force (effort), is pushing an object in a certain direction during every moment of a certain time period.
+> ### Mechanical Work (Work) is the process where Organism, by its Hand applying a certain non-zero Force (effort), is pushing an object in a certain direction during every moment of a certain time period.

 Importantly -- applying a certain NON-ZERO Force (effort)!